kiboschool/cs-professor-css/README.md

 You'll be editing both the `index.html` and `style.css` files, so make sure you're adding the correct code in the correct file.

-Using the lessons from this week, make sure your CS Professor page meets the standard for web pages, use the rubric below to make sure you meet the requirements.
+Using the lessons from this week, make sure your profile page meets the standard for web pages, use the rubric below to make sure you meet the requirements.
 As mentioned before, you can be creative but more importantly your site needs to be legible, visitors are your first priority.

-Draw inspiration from your favorite websites, you can use this list as a starting point:
+Draw inspiration from your favourite websites, you can use this list as a starting point:
 - https://www.sarasoueidan.com/
 - https://lolaodelola.dev
 - https://jensimmons.com/